-- Your employer might have its own company doctors examine you to downplay your injuries.
+- Using a company doctor to examine you and downplay your injuries.

-- They might have insurance adjusters approach you about signing a statement.
+- Having insurance adjusters approach you about signing a statement that does not match what happened.

-- They might try to get you to fill out an accident report with their version of the facts.
+- Trying to get you to fill out an accident report that does not match what happened.

-If an insurance settlement doesn’t work out, your maritime injury lawyer will help you file a lawsuit under The Jones Act and take your employer to court to make sure you’re compensated for everything you’re worth.
+If an insurance settlement doesn’t work out, your maritime injury lawyer will help you file a lawsuit and take your employer to court to make sure you’re fairly compensated.

-That’s why hiring an attorney with years of experience working exclusively in maritime law is essential to guaranteeing that you receive the compensation you deserve.
+Hiring an attorney in your corner with decades of experience in maritime law throughout the U.S. is essential to guaranteeing you win your case.